 Unbeknownst to her father, Una’s boyfriend began swimming across Lough Key to reach the castle.
 It was during one of these crossings that tragedy struck, and the boy drowned.

 It’s said that Una died from grief and that both she and her partner have remained buried beneath two intertwined trees on the island ever since”

 Two attractions at the park and as we started the walk around you will notice through the trees is the skywalk (below left) a 300 metre canopy walk through the forest.

-Close by is the start of Zipit (below right).
+Close by is the start of Zipit (below center and right).
 A adventure park within the park, with climbing, ziplines and many obstacles through the trees and through the park and the most recent addition to the park.
 At 1.6 km long with 5 different circuits and a 3 hour time limit a great morning of family fun.

 As we walked through the park we got another stunning view out over the Lough.
-And a jetty area for boats to dock up to, unfortunately we had left ours at home and by left at home i mean left in the shop.
+And a jetty area for boats to dock up to, unfortunately we had left ours at home and by left at home I mean left in the shop.

 But many locals our known to dock up here and spend an afternoon at the park.
 Or just simply sat parked up on there boat enjoying this beautiful view.

 As you walk around the main forest there are plenty of little rivers and walkways like these below.
 Everything always looks so peaceful and tranquil and the upkeep of the park is first class.